daviswygvsu/cis-371-final/README.md

 * CSS for our style sheets
 * JavaScript as our scripting language
 * React.js as our front-end framework
+* Express.js and Node.js make up our back-end framwork
-* TBH as our database
+* SQLite as our database

 ## Authors
 * [Wyatt Davis](https://www.linkedin.com/in/wyattndavis/)